gsrohde/testBML/docs/README.md

    website.
 Alternatively, if you are familiar with command-line git, you can clone the repository as usual and then use `git submodule update --init` to get the submodule code.
-3. Run the startup script, which can be accomplished using either of two
+3. Run the setup script, which can be accomplished using either of two
    methods:
    1. Open an R session, set the working directory to `script`, and type `source('module_library_setup.R')`.